 For Spring/Summer 2021, Stella McCartney joins Greenpeace in the creation of an capsule collection of four exclusive pieces, advocating the same message as the environmental organisation’s initiative’s latest: To seize deforestation in the Amazon, which is fuelled by industrial agriculture and meat product.

 The organic-cotton-made pieces — two T-shirts and two sweatshirts — feature two sweet graphics inspired by vintage eco-activist designs set against either a powder blue or white marbled backdrop.
-Alongside, the Stella McCartney Cares Foundation will be donating to Greenpeace in supper of its ‘Save the Amazon’ campaign.
+Alongside, the Stella McCartney Cares Foundation will be donating to Greenpeace in support of its ‘Save the Amazon’ campaign.

 “Stella McCartney has been a vegetarian brand since day one, and I could not be prouder to support an incredible organisation like Greenpeace to celebrate our anniversaries and raise awareness of this urgent issue.”
 McCartney explains.

 “I hope things do not return to normal in 2021 – rather, I hope we return to life more mindful, particularly when it comes to our decisions.
 Precious forests, like the Amazon, should not be destroyed to produce industrial meat sold around the world.
 Simply reducing meat in your diet can protect the Amazon from deforestation and safeguard this vital ecosystem and our climate for future generations.” she finishes.